 Before you start trekking, you will meet with your head guide for the first briefing session of your tour.
-It is the first because there will be more at every camp.
-The briefing session normally takes at least one hour.
+This will be the first of many briefings to take place during this tour.
+The duration of the briefing session is approximately one hour.

 The first briefing session involves the following: